-Guidance on the content and context for this unit
+Guidance on the content and context for this Unit

-This unit is intended to develop the candidate's knowledge of food hygiene, building upon knowledge gleaned while undertaking an Elementary Food Hygiene course or National Certificate related unit.
-A strong emphasis should be placed on the importance of controls and how as a part of a food safety management system they can be effective as a means of eliminating or reducing the recognised food hazards: Microbiological, Physical, Chemical and Allergenic to a safe level.
+This unit is intended to develop the candidate's knowledge of food hygiene, building upon knowledge gained whilst successfully completing either a National Certificate related unit or the REHIS Elementary Food Hygiene course.
+A strong emphasis should be placed on the importance of controls and how as a part of a food safety management system they can be effective as a means of eliminating or reducing the recognised food hazards of microbiological, physical, chemical or allergenic to a safe level.

 Candidates should be encouraged to complete Hazard Analysis/HACCP charts in order to ensure a holistic understanding in practice of the practicalities of this concept.
 Candidates should be encouraged to create a 'Glossary of Terms' for this unit to aid understanding of food hygiene specific terminology.
-These terms should include the following: Food Hygiene, HACCP, hazards, controls, CCPs, validation, verification, monitoring, recording, hazard analysis, micro-organism, pathogen, food poisoning, food spoilage, gastroenteritis, healthy carrier, convalescent carrier, case, binary fission, optimum, toxins, incubation/onset period, contamination, cross contamination, high risk food, food allergen, allergy and intolerance, cleaning, disinfection, disinfectant, sterilisation, bactericide, detergent, bactericidal detergent, sanitizer, food pest.
+These terms should include the following: Food Hygiene, HACCP, hazards, controls, CCPs, validation, verification, monitoring, recording, hazard analysis, micro-organism, pathogen, food poisoning, food spoilage, gastroenteritis, healthy carrier, convalescent carrier, case, binary fission, optimum, toxins, incubation/onset period, contamination, cross contamination, high risk food, food allergen, allergy and intolerance, cleaning, disinfection, disinfectant, sterilisation, bactericide, detergent, bactericidal detergent, sanitizer and food pest.

 This helps to 'set the scene' in terms of the problems associated with the practice of poor food hygiene practices in the workplace and the benefits of having high standards.
-It looks at the recent food poisoning figures and any trends there may be in terms of new pathogens or particular problem areas/practices.
+It looks at recent food poisoning figures and any trends there may be in terms of new pathogens or particular problem areas/practices.
 It then involves the consideration of micro-organisms and non-bacterial agents.
-Bacteriology is also linked to this outcome allowing underpinning knowledge to be developed at an early teaching/learning stage, this would include size, shape, structural features and toxin formation.
+Bacteriology is also linked to this outcome, allowing underpinning knowledge to be developed at an early teaching/learning stage, which includes size, shape, structural features and toxin formation.